-Watchdogs to focus on new media in Nielsen/Arbitron deal: experts
+Watchdogs to focus on new media in Nielsen/Arbitron deal -experts

-WASHINGTON (Reuters) - U.S. antitrust regulators are likely to scrutinize new forms of advertising as they mull the planned purchase by television rating giant Nielsen Holdings NV of Arbitron Inc, which dominates radio ratings, legal experts say.
+WASHINGTON, April 25 (Reuters) - U.S. antitrust regulators are likely to scrutinize new forms of advertising as they mull the planned purchase by television rating giant Nielsen Holdings NV of Arbitron Inc, which dominates radio ratings, legal experts say.

 The Federal Trade Commission, in assessing the $1.26 billion merger to ensure it complies with antitrust law, will likely focus on the emerging frontier - cross-platform data designed to tell advertisers in a holistic way what customers watch on television, listen to on the radio, look at online and see on their mobile devices.

 The deal was announced in December.
 Arbitron shareholders approved the acquisition this month.

 An informal Reuters poll of eight antitrust experts found that six believed that the FTC would approve Nielsen's purchase.
 A seventh thought a challenge was possible and an eighth had no opinion.